• Skip to primary navigation

 • FAQ

-• Online Permit to Acquire
+• Email Permit to Acquire

 • Online Firearm Registration

-Aloha, welcome to the Firearms Unit webpage!
+ALOHA!
+Welcome to the Firearms Unit webpage

 To obtain a Permit to Acquire a Firearm you MUST appear in person at the Honolulu Police Department’s Firearms Unit.
 Customers who enter our office outside of our normal working hours may be asked to return another day.